ChatQnA

 IMPORTANT NOTE

-1. Make sure your MODELDIR exists on the node where your workload is schedueled so you can cache the downloaded model for next time use.
+1. Make sure your MODELDIR exists on the node where your workload is scheduled so you can cache the downloaded model for next time use.
 Otherwise, set global.modelUseHostPath to ‘null’ if you don’t want to cache the model.

 Verify